 This is part of the 9am Sunday Mass at Ss Peter & Paul and the 10am Sunday Mass at St Bernadette’s.
 Its purpose is to give the children a better understanding of the Gospel of the day.
 After the greeting in the Mass, the children and leaders are invited to come forward to the altar; they then go to the Parish hall and the church meeting room for the liturgy and return to the Church at the offertory.

-The choir sings at Sunday Masses and special celebrations in the Church’s liturgical year.
-Practice is on Wednesday evenings 7.30-9pm and new members are always welcome.
+If you are interested, you are most welcome to join….
+The current choir at Ss Peter and Paul Church sings at Sunday Masses and special celebrations throughout the Church’s liturgical year.
+Choir practice is held on Wednesday evenings from 7:30 pm to 9:00 pm, and new members are always warmly welcome.

 Counters and Bankers